How to Treat IBS

 - Pain medications can be used to ease pain or bloating.

 - Anti-diarrheal medications are available to help control diarrhea.

 - Anticholinergic medications can be prescribed for those who have bouts of diarrhea to help relieve painful bowel spasms.

 On the well-being side, acupuncture reduces anxiety and distress by increasing serotonin and endorphin production.
-The release of these hormones is important since stress activates the sympathetic nervous system which can promote colon spasms and increase abdominal pain.
-Those with IBS have oversensitive colons, which do not respond well to stressful encounters.
+The release of these hormones is important since stress activates the sympathetic nervous system, which can promote colon spasms and increase abdominal pain.
+Those with IBS have oversensitive colons that do not respond well to stressful encounters.